Entry is decided by examination only (in catchment and external candidate policies apply). Application forms are available online.

 Information can be obtained from Slough Borough Council about the four grammar schools in Slough.
 Langley Grammar School, Herschel Grammar School, Upton Court Grammar School and St Bernard’s Catholic Grammar School can also be contacted directly.

-The examination for Langley, Herschel, Upton Court and St Bernard’s Catholic Grammar Schools (Slough Consortium) comprises sitting two CEM (Centre for Evaluation and Monitoring) papers (45-50 minutes each) on the same day.
-The papers consist of Verbal Ability, Numerical and Non-verbal Reasoning (the definition of verbal ability is wide and includes comprehension and reading skills).
-In other words, these papers comprise Verbal and Non-verbal Reasoning, Mathematics and English.
+The examination for Langley, Herschel, Upton Court and St Bernard’s Catholic Grammar Schools (Slough Consortium) comprises sitting two GL Assessment 11+ papers (45-50 minutes each) on the same day.
+The papers consist of Verbal Reasoning, Non-verbal Reasoning, Mathematics and English.